nicholasadamou/youbuildit.dev/README.md

 ### Challenge System

 - **Database-Driven Content**: Challenges are stored in PostgreSQL with full metadata and MDX content
-- **Tiered Access**: FREE challenges available to all, PRO/TEAM challenges require subscription
+- **Tiered Access**: FREE challenges available to all, PRO challenges require subscription
 - **Rich Metadata**: Each challenge includes difficulty, category, skills, estimated time, and more
 - **Paywall Integration**: Non-subscribers see premium challenges with subscription prompts
 - **Search & Filtering**: Advanced filtering by difficulty, category, and skills